PiMaker/pimaker.github.io/_texts/rvc1.md

 Thanks to the team organizing the event for providing me with the opportunity!

-My friend @fuopy over on twitter has posted video evidence as well:
+The project has been featured on [Adafruit](https://blog.adafruit.com/2021/08/16/linux-on-a-simulated-risc-v-chip-in-a-graphics-card-fragment-shader-riscv-linux-emulation/), and my friend @fuopy over on twitter has posted video evidence as well:

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="light"><p lang="en" dir="ltr">Linux running in a shader!
 By _pi_!
 Check it out!!<br>(5x speed of Linux running in a fragment shader emulating RISC-V) World link:<a href="https://t.co/jYnR8AZrQM">https://t.co/jYnR8AZrQM</a><br> <a href="https://twitter.com/hashtag/vrchat?src=hash&amp;ref_src=twsrc%5Etfw">#vrchat</a> <a href="https://twitter.com/hashtag/shaders?src=hash&amp;ref_src=twsrc%5Etfw">#shaders</a> <a href="https://t.co/gqW6qSXLb2">pic.twitter.com/gqW6qSXLb2</a></p>&mdash; fuopy (@fuopy) <a href="https://twitter.com/fuopy/status/1427051048032620544?ref_src=twsrc%5Etfw">August 15, 2021</a></blockquote>